zshn25/zshn25.github.io/_posts/2023-05-11-self-supervision-for-foundation-models.markdown

 2. MIM utilizes high-frequency signals of the representations and mainly focuses on the early layers of the ViTs and is more texture-oriented.

+There have also been efforts to unify different approaches.

+[Contrastive and Non-Contrastive Self-Supervised Learning Recover Global and Local Spectral Embedding Methods](https://papers.nips.cc/paper_files/paper/2022/file/aa56c74513a5e35768a11f4e82dd7ffb-Paper-Conference.pdf), for e.g. proposes to unify many self-supervised learning approaches under the helm of spectral manifold learning.

 ### Other pretext tasks

 The generative pretext tasks can be combined with contrastive pretext tasks.
 For e.g., [Learning to See by Looking at Noise](https://mbaradad.github.io/learning_with_noise/) combines the generative and feature similarity by generating synthetic images from random processes and having a contrastive loss between crops of synthetic images and real ones.

+Other modalities: Contrastive Multiview Coding

 # Applications